 Majid Al Futtaim Ventures continued its expansion across the region through its diversified portfolio of businesses.
-VOX Cinemas reached a business milestone by opening its 500th screen.
-In KSA, VOX Cinemas further strengthened its market share, opening 78 new screens and bringing the total number opened in the Kingdom to 82.
-Majid Al Ventures also introduced Dreamscape, an immersive virtual reality experience at Mall of the Emirates, it is the first Dreamscape experience to open outside of the USA.
+In KSA, VOX Cinemas further strengthened its market share, opening 42 new screens and bringing the total number opened in the Kingdom to 124.